bedecarroll/blog/content/posts/2013-12-23-the-internet-fishing-trawler-windows-desktop-management-edition.md

   and Lenovo](http://henkhoogendoorn.blogspot.com.au/2013/12/download-driver-packages-for-dell-hp.html).
   Should come in quite handy if you are using MDT/SCCM.

-- I’ve been fighting with UEFI and WDS as of late so I know the pain of trying to get it going.
+- I've been fighting with UEFI and WDS as of late so I know the pain of trying to get it going.
 If you are working with a device with no KVM you might want to look out for this bug with WDS 2012, [UEFI-based computers cannot start because the WDS PXE program requires you to